narula/gotomic/README.md

 Non blocking hash table for Go, designed to have read performance close to that of go's native map, but without requiring a RWMutex.
 This should perform better if you have a lot of cores.
-Copied from github.com/zond/gotomic, with a few changes:
+Copied from http://github.com/zond/gotomic, with a few changes:

-* Remove interfaces; strong typing for keys and hash table entires means less memory allocation
+* Remove interfaces; strong typing for keys and hash table entries means fewer memory allocations
 * Thread-local datastructures that are reused instead of allocating temporary datastructures per request

 ## Results